 Salary Survey: The gathering of data on wages paid by other employers for benchmark jobs.

-Shift Differential Pay: An hourly pay rate, paid, in addition to a nonexempt employee's base pay rate, to employees who work at least half their hours on either a second or third shift.
+Shift Allowance Pay: An hourly pay rate paid, in addition to a non-exempt employee's base pay rate, to employees who work at least half their hours on either a second or third shift.

 Survey: The gathering of information about a situation.
 Often consists of sampling data from a population.
 For example, a benchmark salary survey that collects pay data for benchmark jobs from a defined labor market.

-Temporary In-Range Adjustment: A provisional increase added during the period that it might be necessary for an employee to assume additional responsibilities for a specified period of time.
+Temporary In-Range Adjustment: A provisional increase added during the period that it might be necessary for an employee to assume additional, higher-level responsibilities for a specified period of time.

-Transfer: A movement that occurs when an employee moves from one department to another department.
+Transfer: A movement that occurs when an employee moves from one department to another.

 Update: An action taken to effect revisions to the duties assigned to a position and/or changes (such as reporting relationship), which do not warrant a change in job code and title.